opencv/opencv_attic/android/service/doc/JavaHelper.rst

     :rtype: boolean
     :return: Return true if initialization of OpenCV was successful

-.. note:: This way is depricated for production code.
+.. note:: This way is deprecated for production code.
 It is designed for experimantal and local development purposes only.
-If you want to publish your app use aproach with async initialisation
+If you want to publish your app use approach with async initialization

 boolean initAsync()
 -------------------